andypfau/sparameterviewer/doc/main.md

 - *Re/Im Polar*: complex number locus in polar chart (essentially the same as a Smith chart, but with a different grid. visualization)
 - *Smith (Impedance)*: Smith chart.
 - *Smith (Admittance)*: same as before, but as admittance instead of impedance.
+- *Impulse Response*: impulse response vs. time (i.e. time-domain transformation).
+See also notes below.
+- *Step Response*: same as before, but integrated to get step response.

+Secondary:
 - *Phase*: phase vs. frequency.
 - *Unwrapped Phase*: same as before, but phase unwrapped.
 - *Linear Phase Removed*: same as before, but with the linear part of the phase removed; useful for physically very long devices.
 - *Group Delay*: group delay vs. frequency.

-- *Impulse Response*: impulse response vs. time (i.e. time-domain transformation).
-See also notes below.
-- *Step Response*: same as before, but integrated to get step response.
+Primary and secondary format can be shown simultaneously (using a secondary Y-axis).

 #### Time-Domain Transformation